Matthew Mills

 - Advising a start-up on how the rules regulating charity fundraisers would affect the new company’s business.

-In his contentious practice, Matthew has advised and represented a range of charities in disputes, including:
+In his contentious charity law practice, solicitors have described Matthew as “extremely client-friendly and exceptional on his feet” (The Legal 500, 2024).
+Matthew has advised and represented a range of charities in disputes, including:

 - Representing the charity trustees of a Grade I-listed church in a landlord and tenant claim involving alleged disrepair of up to £6.5 million